 As a child, Marcia loved to play ‘cafés’ with her two older sisters: one played the cook, one was the waitress, and one was in charge of the doll customers.
 “We played this game a lot,” writes Marcia, “but never when friends came over.
 Having a Greek café owner father was a bit embarrassing back then” (12).
-In 1992 Marcia and husband Andrew opened Il Centro at Eagle Street Pier.
-The restaurant specialises in Italian food, and is now one of Brisbane’s top restaurants.
+In 1992 Marcia and husband Andy Georges opened Il Centro at Eagle Street Pier.
+The restaurant specialises in Italian food and was still one of Brisbane’s top restaurants when they sold it in 2017.
 Their famous Crab Lasagne recipe is in Marcia’s book.

 What are your memories of these cutting-edge Brisbane food venues?
 We invite you to share them below.
 The John Oxley Library is also interested in acquiring photographs, documents and artefacts pertaining to the history of Greek migrants like Michael Karlos, who made Queensland their home.
 What gems are gathering dust at your place?